pboutinaud/SHiVAi/README.md

 - `global_folders`: same idea, but for outputs that aren't tied to a single subject (summary/joined results across all subjects, e.g. `preproc_qc`, `wf_graph`, or the joined metrics csvs) - these paths shouldn't use `$subject_id`.
 - `overwrite` (default `false`): if a file with the same name already exists in the destination Girder folder, the upload is skipped (with a warning in the log) rather than duplicated.
 - `create_missing_folders` (default `true`): automatically create the collection/folder hierarchy on Girder as needed.
+- `verify_ssl` (default `true`): whether to verify the Girder server's SSL certificate.
+Only set this to `false` for quick debugging against a server with a self-signed/invalid certificate (e.g. `SSLCertVerificationError: self-signed certificate in certificate chain`) - it disables all certificate verification and should not be used against a Girder server with sensitive data over an untrusted network.

 Not every key above is produced by every SHiVAi run (it depends on which predictions/preprocessing steps are enabled): any key present in the config but missing from a given run is simply skipped (with a warning in the log).
 Conversely, any output produced by the run whose key isn't listed in `subjectwise_folders`/`global_folders` is also skipped - only list the outputs you actually want uploaded.